Mental Health and Wellbeing

-At The Bromfords School and Sixth Form College, we aim to promote positive mental health for every member of our staff and student body.
+At The Bromfords School, we aim to promote positive mental health for every member of our staff and student body.
 We pursue this aim using both universal, whole school and specialised, targeted approaches aimed at vulnerable students.
 In addition to promoting positive mental health, we aim to recognise and respond to mental ill health.
 In an average classroom, three children will be suffering from a diagnosable mental health issue.
 By developing and implementing practical, relevant and effective mental health policies and procedures, we can promote a safe and stable environment for students affected both directly and indirectly by mental ill health.
 We view this as part of our safeguarding commitment both to students and staff.

 The Policy aims to:

 - Promote positive mental health in all staff and students